GengDavid/Daily-English/README.md

 #### “倾向于”的替换短语：
 1. **Predispose**: make someone liable or inclined to a specified attitude, action, condition
 例：Lack of exercise may predispose an individual to high blood pressure.
-I’m kind of predisposed towards disliking them.
+Im kind of predisposed towards disliking them.
 用于开头：I am kind of predisposed towards disapproving of this statement for the following reasons. (※)
 Air pollution may predispose local residents to respiratory diseases.

 2. **Be prone to**: likely or liable to suffer from, do, or experience sth.
 Unpleasant or regrettable
 例：In past centuries, books and scrolls preserved the knowledge of our ancestors, even though they were prone to damage and disintegration.
 That might explain why several professors said the students seemed prone to cheating and plagiarism.
-3. **Be inclined to**: if you’re inclined to do something, you want to do it, you like doing it, and you may even have an inherit talent for doing it.
+3. **Be inclined to**: if youre inclined to do something, you want to do it, you like doing it, and you may even have an inherit talent for doing it.
 例：The IAB is urging them to make advertisements less irksome, so that consumers are less inclined to block them.
 (另一种用法：have/show an/little inclination to)
 例：Thai authorities have show an inclination in recent years to carry out deportations even in the face of strong opposition from rights groups and foreign powers.